carlhu/org2text/README.md

 1. *Drawers are indicated with `|`*.
 Drawers can be quite lengthy: I often put the idea in the heading, and write out the prose in the drawer, so I need a clear indication regarding which heading drawer text refers to. `|` is the tradition email blockquotes now use, and Org2Text also uses this.
 1. *Tags*.
 Tags at the end of headings is hard to parse since they are not vertically aligned.
 Put them in the front and surround them with the latin quote characters: `‹URGENT›`.

 The following is a transform of the above outline satisfying these five requirements:
-The following is a transform of the above outline satisfying these five requirements:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
  At work